apify-alexey/instagram-miniactors/instagram-audience-profile-follows/README.md

 ## Features
-Our free Instagram Likes and Comments Post Scraper allows you to scrape comments and likes from one or more Instagram post URLs, even if [likes are HIDDEN by author](https://help.instagram.com/113355287252104/).
+Our free Instagram Follower & Following Profile Scraper allows you to scrape follower&following from one or more Instagram profile URLs.
-Please note that replies and comments handled in a same way, no nesting for replies to comments, all results saved as plain table data to keep it CSV friendly.

 **Bulk (up to 10x thousands) results, you should be able to get around 7.000 - 10.000 items per hour**

-## Why scrape Instagram comments or likes?
+## Why scrape Instagram follower or following?
-Scraping comments on Instagram posts can give you quick insights on how an audience is reacting to marketing campaigns, enable you to spot misinformation or abuse, track audience engagement, or help you monitor how competing content is being received.
+Scraping follows on Instagram profiles can give you quick insights on how an audience is reacting to marketing campaigns, enable you to spot misinformation or abuse, track audience engagement, or help you monitor how competing content is being received.

 If you want more ideas, check out our [industries pages](https://apify.com/industries) for ways web scraping is already being used in a wide range of companies.